NI Railways: Services

 NIR operates regular passenger trains along the following routes during the weekday inter-peak:

 Suspended routes

 Following the re-opening of the 15 mi Antrim – Bleach Green line in June 2001, which had been closed since 1978, NIR ceased passenger operations between Lisburn and Antrim on 29 June 2003.
 Combined with the new Dargan Bridge across the River Lagan in Belfast, the Bleach Green route offered faster journeys between Derry, Coleraine, Ballymena, Antrim and Belfast.

 The Lisburn-Antrim railway line is still maintained, and occasional crew training operations are performed.
-While it is also available as a diversionary route, Knockmore, Ballinderry, Glenavy, Crumlin stations remain closed to the public.
+While it is also available as a diversionary route, Knockmore, Ballinderry, Glenavy, and Crumlin stations remain closed to the public.
 The passing loops at Ballinderry and Crumlin have been removed.

 Future

 The development of railways in Northern Ireland has been linked to the future economic growth of the region, and as a way of reducing road congestion.
 One of the major challenges that NIR has faced is the limited number of trains available for service at peak times.
 The limited fleet size has led to services being cancelled due to failures or delays.
 This can lead to widespread disruption across the network and potentially a huge loss in revenue.
 Upon its establishment in 1998, the Northern Ireland Assembly put in place an investment programme costing £100 million to bring about major improvements.
 This saw projects including the purchase of the 3000 Class trains, the complete relaying of the Belfast-Larne line and the construction of a new maintenance depot.
 Following completion of this, as part of its long-term investment programme for NIR Translink conducted a "Strategic Rail Review" in 2004, an independent review of rail services to determine its funding request under the Comprehensive Spending Review.
 This report determined that so-called "lesser used lines" were an important and economically viable part of the total network, and that investment should be consistent rather than in the "stop-go" manner of previous years.

 A debate in the Northern Ireland Assembly on Monday 14 May 2007 raised several proposals as to how the railway network could be improved: